 - Firstly, using the SDGs as a framework for identifying and disclosing business risks and impacts is an excellent basis for improving strategic decision making, helping achieve better outcomes for the business, its customers, as well as society at large.

-- Secondly, minimising negative and maximising positive impacts in areas that are material to the business and its stakeholders, reduces these risks and results in a range of (often unanticipated) business benefits, such as investor confidence, customer loyalty, staff retention and efficiencies that cut costs for the business, its supplies and customers a ‘win-win’ all round.
+- Secondly, minimising negative impacts and maximising positive impacts in areas that are material to the business and its stakeholders, reduces these risks.
+This results in a range of (often unanticipated) business benefits, such as investor confidence, customer loyalty, staff retention and efficiencies that cut costs for the business, its suppliers and customers a ‘win-win’ all round.

-- Thirdly, the Goals can signpost business opportunity in the form of new products, services and markets.
-In a future that will demand different ways of doing things, business should do what business does best by innovating to provide environmentally and socially better products and services, as leaders like Unilever, Patagonia and Interface are already demonstrating.
+- Thirdly, the SDGs can signpost business opportunity in the form of new products, services and markets.
+In a future that will demand different ways of doing things, business should do what business does best by innovating to provide environmentally and socially better products and services.

 On this last and perhaps the most fundamental point, the Business and Sustainable Development Commission’s “Better Business, Better World” report estimates a $12 trillion per year business opportunity in new sustainable products and cost efficiencies associated with companies pursuing the SDGs.